hazreemahmood/nextjs-aeon-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Login

-You try logging in using any the credential below
+You try logging in using any the credential below:

+- username: (any username)
+- password: pass123

 If password is wrong an alert will popup "Wrong Password".

 If password is correct an alert will popup "Login Succcesful" and redirect to another page

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- username: (any username)
-- password: pass123

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.